Looking For a Place to Horse Around?

 When you stay at Chattooga Trails Bed and Barn, you won’t need to load the horses onto trailers or ride them on paved roads, and you’ll have direct access to trails from the property!

-Accommodates 12.
-There are two bedrooms upstairs along with a common area.
-One room has two full-size beds; the other has a queen bed with a sitting area and porch.
+There are two bedrooms upstairs along with a common sitting area.
+The Whetstone Room has two full-size beds.
+The Charleston Room has a king-size bed, a love seat sitting area and a small porch.

-For families or groups, there’s a basement apartment that sleeps six.
+For families or groups, the Hunter’s Hideout is a basement apartment that sleeps six.
 It has a full kitchen, living room, bathroom, and a large bunk room with a queen bed and two twin beds that each have a pull-out trundle.
+There is outdoor seating on the covered patio.

-Sites have water and power (no septic).
+Each RV site has a picnic table, water and power hookups (no septic/no dump station).
 RVs must be self-contained, as there is no bathhouse.
 The cost is $30 per night for RV sites.

 You can ride 30 miles of designated horse trails managed by the U.S. Forest Service.
 Horse trail maps of the area need refinement, so get Kes and Jay to point you in the right direction.